wd357dui/Derpibooru-Wallpaper/README.md

 > [!NOTE]
 > This program changes your wallpaper, but it's not a [Wallpaper Engine](https://wikipedia.org/wiki/Wallpaper_Engine) (yet).
 > So if your search result matched a video things will **NOT** work.
 And animated GIFs will **NOT** show as animated wallpaper.
 That's why I usually add `-video, -sound, -animated` in the search text to avoid those all together.
 > However, the thought crossed my mind to make this app Wallpaper-Engine-Capable.
-I have the skill to make it capable of displaying animated/video wallpapers (since I spent so many years learning DirectX and everything), I just didn't have the time & will to do it
+I have the skill to make it capable of displaying animated/video wallpapers (since I spent so many years learning DirectX and everything), but I just didn't have the time & will to do it

 ## Links
 [Derpibooru API](https://derpibooru.org/pages/api)